Skip to main content

 Result: 23%

-6. Volume / dimensional weight
+Volume and dimensional weight

 {{product.length}} * {{product.width}} * {{product.height}}

-Result: 50 × 17 × 17 → 14450 cm³ Formula (dimensional weight in kg, using 5000 divisor):
+Result: 50 × 17 × 17 → 14450 cm³ Formula (dimensional weight in kg, using a 5000 divisor):

 round({{product.length}} * {{product.width}} * {{product.height}} / 5000 * 100) / 100